 The defendant in Match (plaintiff in Bumble) filed a separate lawsuit against the plaintiff in state court, asserting causes of action for various torts, including tortious interference with prospective business relations, fraud, and business and commercial disparagement.
 The petition alleges that Match’s lawsuit continues an ongoing feud between the two companies involving failed buyout attempts, alleged acquisition of trade secrets under false pretenses, and other acts.

 James G. Schwartz is an intellectual property attorney who represents Bay Area businesses and business owners, advocating for their rights in both transactional matters and litigation.
-To schedule a free and confidential consultation with a member of our experienced and knowledgeable team, please contact us today at (925) 463-1073 or online.
+To schedule an initial confidential consultation with a member of our experienced and knowledgeable team, please contact us today at (925) 463-1073 or online.

 More Blog Posts: